» PEOPLE «

 Tyler received both his B.A. and M.Arch from Judson University.
 As an architect, he sees the value in designing small.
 He believes in creating thoughtful details and working closely with the human scale, and was fortunate enough to participate in designing a tiny homes community for the homeless.
 When it comes to his architectural philosophy, he is a firm believer that buildings should be designed selflessly, to serve the communities that they participate in.
 He thinks that creating as sense of place and belonging is paramount to the well being of all urban environments and it is our duty as architects to cultivate such environments.
 Tyler loves working with his hands, and specifically enjoys making small scale furniture, building architectural models, and hand sketching.
 On his time off, Tyler spends time exploring the city via bicycle with his wife, Brittany, and catching up on some reading and making tasty meals!

 Although born in Texas, Kaitlin grew up on Chicago’s North Shore.
 She has had a passion for art ever since her father started taking her to museums at a very young age.
 Kaitlin has a strong background in Fine Art and worked for years in the art world, following the completion of her Masters in Art History & World Practice, with a concentration in 19th Century German landscape painting, from the University of Glasgow.
 She has business management experience ranging from running art galleries to managing a Fine Art appraisal company.
 Currently, she is in the process of obtaining her Masters in Business Management from DePaul University.

 In her spare time, she enjoys travel, art hunting, visiting museums/galleries and any kind of outdoor activity; especially hiking in the Colorado mountains with her best friend.
-Due to Kaitlin’s art career, she has traveled around the world, but always called Chicago home and is now thrilled to be back.
+Due to Kaitlin’s art career, she has lived and traveled around the world, but always called Chicago home and is now thrilled to be back.
 She is also an avid classic movie connoisseur.
 Kaitlin lives across from Lincoln Park with Willow, her loving, ever entertaining kitty.

 53 W. Jackson Blvd.